This spot has been added by

 Encounter with a bottlenose dolphin at EAPC Beach.

 It is in this deep area, around the pillars, that you will have the best chance of spotting dolphins.
-Used to interact with humans, the dolphins can be very inquisitive.
+These dolphins are used to interacting with humans, and can be very inquisitive.
 It is forbidden (and dangerous) to enter the dolphin enclosure.

 Restaurants and accommodation nearby

 There is a large shaded area and a chemical toilet on the beach.
-The closest restaurants are 2 km north of EAPC Beach (in Dekel Beach and Mosh Beach), or in the hotel zone, 1.5 km south of the spot.
+The closest restaurants are a mile north of EAPC Beach (in Dekel Beach and Mosh Beach), or in the hotel zone, 1.5 miles south of the spot.
 The U Coral Beach Club and the Reef Hotel are the closest accommodations to the spot.

 • Level required Beginner